 The Section of Plastic Surgery at Michigan Medicine is one of the largest divisions of its kind in the country.
-In our busy and rewarding practice, we see 28,000 patients a year in our outpatient clinics and perform over 4,000 major operations annually — providing skilled, team-based care for a high volume of both outpatient procedures and major operations.
+In our busy and rewarding practice, we provide skilled, team-based care for a high volume of both outpatient procedures and major operations.

 Learn more about our work:

 We have extensive depth and breadth in multiple specialties, including cleft lip and palate and craniofacial surgery; hand surgery, including treatment of congenital conditions and rheumatoid arthritis.
 We have a highly regarded reconstructive program which helps to treat patients with congenital anomalies and functional deficits following trauma or cancer operations.
 Our singular focus on excellence is demonstrated in all of our programs.

 Our training programs begin at the undergraduate level and extend to advanced fellowships.
 At each stage, we invite trainees to learn side-by-side with faculty who are international leaders as well as great teachers.
 We provide graduate medical education through an integrated plastic surgery residency program, and we offer a craniofacial surgery fellowship and a hand surgery fellowship in addition.

 Plastic surgery research at Michigan focuses on improving the quality of surgical outcomes in order to restore patients’ quality of life.
 Our research efforts include: development of prosthetic limbs that allow patients to control a device through nerve signals; studying patient outcomes following mastectomy reconstruction; and understanding the biology of bone in order to enhance healing.